-Across the sea, domestic investors returned enthusiastically to the China "A" share market.
-While valuations are up, this thematically-driven market pays more attention to the story line than the valuation.
-With restricted capital flows and paltry returns on their saving accounts (2.5%), it would be surprising if we do not see a repeat of frenetic investor activity last witnessed in 2000.
-While foreigners can have only limited access to this market via QFII quotas, we have been adding mainland orientated companies to the portfolio via the "H" share market in Hong Kong.
+Elsewhere, domestic investors have returned enthusiastically to the China "A" share market.
+While valuations are up this thematically-driven market pays more attention to the story line than the valuation.
+With restricted capital flows and paltry returns of about 2.5% on their saving accounts, it would be surprising if we do not see a repeat of the frenetic investor activity last witnessed in 2000.
+While foreigners have only limited access to this market, via QFII quotas, we have been adding mainland orientated companies to the portfolio via the "H" share market in Hong Kong.
 Some 40% of our funds are now deployed in Asia.

-On account of rising valuations we have tended to sell down in Europe even as confidence returns regarding the growth outlook for the largest European economy and the world's largest exporter, Germany.
-We had nearly 60% of the Fund's European exposure in that country alone in mid-2003/04 but valuations have moved a fair way since.
-We make this observation to emphasise that we seldom seek confirmation from the crowd who tend to be consensus driven, just as now for example, they have also discovered India.
-(This mode of operation can, however, work to our disadvantage by causing us to enter and exit too early and it certainly has been costly with our short selling activity.)
+In the context of rising valuations we have tended to sell down in Europe even as confidence returns regarding the growth outlook for the largest European economy, and the world's largest exporter, Germany.
+We had nearly 60% of the Company's European exposure in that country alone in mid-2003/04 but valuations have moved a fair way since.
+We make this observation to emphasise that we seldom seek confirmation from the crowd who tend to be consensus driven, just as now for example, they have discovered India.
+This mode of operation can, of course, work to our disadvantage by causing us to enter and exit too early and it has recently been costly due to our short selling activity.

-An inversion of the yield curve has, with few exceptions, led to a decline in economic activity within 18 months.
-This suggests that the US economy will grow slowly at best in 2007 and most forecasters are projecting a soft landing.
-As we have noted for some while now, the valuation gap between truly good companies and the rest is abnormally low, reflecting the general observation of risk being ill-priced.
+An inversion of the yield curve has, with few exceptions, been followed by a decline in economic activity within 18 months.
+This suggests that the US economy will grow slowly at best in 2007 although most forecasters are projecting a soft landing.
+As we have noted for some while now the valuation gap between truly good companies and the rest is abnormally low, which probably means that risk is being ill-priced.
 This offers us scope to buy great companies at valuations at the lower end of their 20-year range.
-In more turbulent times, investors are likely to find these shares relatively more appealing and it would be usual for them to appreciate relative to lesser quality companies.
+In more turbulent times, investors are likely to find these shares relatively more appealing so we expect them to appreciate relative to lesser quality rivals.